jruels/ansible-best-practices/labs/inventory/index_new.md

 - Python 3 installed on the Windows host
 - Pip3 installed on the Windows host

-### Installing Ansible using pip3
-Perform these steps in the RDP Session to Windows Target 1

-1. Open a PowerShell terminal as an Administrator.
-2. Run the following command to upgrade pip:

-    ```powershell
-    python -m pip install --upgrade pip
-    ```

-3. Run the following command to install Ansible using pip3:

-    ```powershell
-    pip3 install ansible
-    ```

 ### Inventory File
 Perform the following steps in VS Code on Windows Target 1